nginx/unit-docs/source/configuration.rst

 .. _configuration-routes-location:

-If you specify a redirect code (3xx), you can supply the target using the :samp:`location` option alongside :samp:`return`:
+If you specify a redirect code (3xx), supply the destination using the :samp:`location` option alongside :samp:`return`:

 .. code-block:: json